1. Webchat Template

 }

 Data from heimdall events is placed in stub.data.heimdall.webchat.
-We want to pass this data to the new stub as it contains the webchat session uuid used to reply to a specific webchat instance.
+Pass it to the new stub; it contains the webchat session uuid used to reply to a specific webchat instance.

 4. Test Your Webchat with Heimdall